-The School's Health and Safety Committee is responsible to The Headmaster for the implementation of the School's Health and Safety Policy to its maximum effect.
+The School's Health and Safety Committee is responsible for supporting The Headmaster and Bursar in seeking to ensure the effective implementation of the School's Health and Safety Policy.

 The School's Educational Visits Co-ordinator (EVC) is responsible for all Health and Safety aspects of all School trips.